mindspore.runtime.set_cpu_affinity

 1. cat /sys/fs/cgroup/cpuset/cpuset.cpus, to obtain the available CPU resources on the environment; if the execution of this command fails, the bind-core function will not take effect.

-2. npu-smi info -m, get the available NPU resources on the environment; if the execution of this command fails, the bind-core policy will be generated only based on the available CPU resources, without considering the device affinity.
+2. npu-smi info -m, get the available NPU resources on the environment; if the execution of this command fails, the bind-core strategy will be generated only based on the available CPU resources, without considering the device affinity.

-3. npu-smi info -t board -i {NPU_ID} -c {CHIP_ID}, get NPU details based on the logical ID of the device; if the execution of this command fails, the bind-core policy is generated based on the available CPU resources only, regardless of device affinity.
+3. npu-smi info -t board -i {NPU_ID} -c {CHIP_ID}, get NPU details based on the logical ID of the device; if the execution of this command fails, the bind-core strategy is generated based on the available CPU resources only, regardless of device affinity.

-4. lspci -s {PCIe_No} -vvv, get the hardware information of the device on the environment; if the execution of this command fails, the bind-core policy is generated only based on the available CPU resources, without considering the device affinity.
+4. lspci -s {PCIe_No} -vvv, get the hardware information of the device on the environment; if the execution of this command fails, the bind-core strategy is generated only based on the available CPU resources, without considering the device affinity.

-5. lscpu, get information about CPUs and NUMA nodes on the environment; if the execution of this command fails, only the available CPU resources are used to generate the bind-core policy, without considering the device affinity.
+5. lscpu, get information about CPUs and NUMA nodes on the environment; if the execution of this command fails, only the available CPU resources are used to generate the bind-core strategy, without considering the device affinity.

 Parameters